Commander-in-chief: Myanmar

+In Myanmar, the Commander-in-Chief of Defence Services (Tatmadaw) is the commanding officer national military, a position vested in a military officer, not the president.
+The commander-in-chief is, however, a member of the National Defence and Security Council and reports to the president.
+The commander-in-chief is assisted in his/her role by the Deputy Commander-in-Chief of Defence Services.

 Mexico

 Section VI of Article 89 of the Constitution states that the president of the United Mexican States shall "Preserve national security, in accordance with the respective law, and dispose of the full permanent Armed Force, that is to say the Army, the Navy and the Air Force, for the interior security and exterior defense of the Federation".

 Both the Organic Law of the Mexican Army and Air Force and the Organic Law of the Mexican Navy clearly state the president of the Republic is "Supreme Commander of the Armed Forces".
 The President is ex officio the only five-star general of Mexico.

 The Constitution also grants the president freedom to appoint and remove the secretary of the Navy and the secretary of national defense.